 Where the Authority grants a finance lease over a property or item of plant or equipment, the relevant asset is written out of the Balance Sheet as a disposal.
 At the commencement of the lease, the carrying amount of the asset in the Balance Sheet (whether Property, Plant and Equipment or Assets Held for Sale) is written off to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement as part of the gain or loss on disposal.
-A gain, representing the Authority's net investment in the lease, is credited to the same line in the Comprehensive Income and Expenditure off against the carrying value of the asset at the time of disposal), matched by a lease (long term debtor) asset in the Balance Sheet.
+A gain, representing the Authority's net investment in the lease, is credited to the same line in the Comprehensive Income and Expenditure Statement also as part of the gain or loss on disposal (i.e. netted off against the carrying value of the asset at the time of disposal), matched by a lease (long term debtor) asset in the Balance Sheet.